A Brief History

 An interesting tactic at Amiens was the Allied use of unarmed tanks to provide protected transport of resupplies of food, water and ammo across the battlefield, as well as the evacuation of wounded.

 As the Allied victories piled up, it became clear to both sides that Germany must surrender or face invasion and annihilation.
 An armistice was signed that went into effect on November 11, 1918, and the infamous Treaty of Versailles followed in 1919.
 The seeds of World War II are said to have been sown with the Treaty of Versailles and its harsh terms against Germany, blaming World War I on German aggression and belligerence, which was actually only partly the case.
-All the nations involved in the early part of the war share the blame for starting it, not just Germany.
+Onerous reparations would continue the sting for years to come.
+Truth be told, all the nations involved in the early part of the war share the blame for starting it, not just Germany.
 In addition to the bitterness generated by the terms of the treaty, propaganda caused the German people to believe that Germany had not been defeated militarily on the battlefield but rather that Germany had instead lost because politicians had mishandled the war (which was not true, as the military played a big part in losing the war).

 For more information, please read…